JanHerca/urantiapedia/output/wikijs/article/Stephen_Zendt/Closed_Circle_or_Open_Book.md

 We are admonished by the revelators:

-> “Neither democracy nor any other political panacea will take the place of spiritual progress.
+> “. . .
+Neither democracy nor any other political panacea will take the place of spiritual progress.
 False religions may represent an evasion of reality, but Jesus in his gospel introduced mortal man to the very entrance upon an eternal reality of spiritual progression.” [[UB 195:6.10](/en/The_Urantia_Book/195#p6_10)]

 > “Freedom or initiative in any realm of existence is directly proportional to the degree of spiritual influence and cosmic-mind control; that is, in human experience, the degree of the actuality of doing ‘the Father's will’.
 And so, when you once start out to find God, that is the conclusive proof that God has already found you.” [[UB 195:6.16](/en/The_Urantia_Book/195#p6_16)]